NoiceNoiceBaby/NoiceNoiceBaby/README.md

 ---
 ## about me
-* 💻 i am a computer science student
+* 💻 i am a GCSE computer science student
 * ✏️ my current IDE of choice is Visual Studio Code
 * 🐍 im currently learning python and C
 * 🚀 in the future i want to become a software engineer